Chinle Unified School District

 Chinle Unified School District No. 24 (CUSD) is a public unified school district headquartered in Chinle, a census-designated place in Apache County, Arizona, on the Navajo Nation, United States.
 It is managed by a five-member elected school board, each of whom is Navajo, and operates by state rules.
 As of 2020, nearly all of the district's 3600 students are Navajo.

-CUSD serves several unincorporated areas in Apache County, including Chinle, Del Muerto, Lukachukai, Many Farms, Nazlini, Rough Rock, Sehili, Tsaile, and small portions of Round Rock and Sawmill.
+CUSD serves several unincorporated areas in Apache County, including Chinle, Cottonwood, Del Muerto, Lukachukai, Many Farms, Nazlini, Rough Rock, Sehili, Tsaile, and small portions of Round Rock and Sawmill.

 The district has an area of 4200 sqmi.
 Its buses travel 6000 miles per day to transport students to and from the schools.
 It is within the Navajo Nation.

 History

 Chinle Unified School District was organized by the state of Arizona and Apache County in 1958.
 It celebrated its 50th anniversary in 2008.
 A district gathering at the Wildcat Den, the community arena, on July 25, 2008 celebrated this milestone event.

 In July 1983 the Red Mesa Unified School District was formed, splitting from the Chinle School District.